-- Revaluation of ceded technical reserves € 167,120k; - Elimination of deferred acquisition costs € 702,857k; - Elimination of intangible assets € 7,125k.
+- Revaluation of ceded technical reserves € 1,274k - Elimination of deferred acquisition costs € 3,306k

-Intangible assets and deferred expenses
+D.1.1 Intangible assets and deferred expenses

 Intangible assets are identifiable non-monetary assets without physical substance.
 An asset is regarded as identifiable if it may be sold or transferred separately, or if it originates from contractual rights or other legal rights.
 Software, goodwill and insurance portfolio values are the main types of intangible assets.
-Intangible assets are valued at zero on the prudential balance sheet.